-Local Outcome Improvement Plan Local Outcomes and priorities Key Transport Issues & Priorities Argyll and Bute Single Outcome Agreement and Outcome Improvement Plan 2013 - 23 158 The LOIP acknowledges that long-term strategic infrastructure planning undertaken in partnership has improved Argyll & Bute's road, rail, ferry, air and wider transportation infrastructure to support economic growth and the sustainability of communities.
+Local Outcome Improvement Plan Local Outcomes and priorities Key Transport Issues & Priorities Argyll and Bute Single Outcome Agreement and Outcome Improvement Plan 2013 - 23 153 The LOIP acknowledges that long-term strategic infrastructure planning undertaken in partnership has improved Argyll & Bute's road, rail, ferry, air and wider transportation infrastructure to support economic growth and the sustainability of communities.
 The plan aims for an economy that is diverse and thriving; where infrastructure supports sustainable growth; where people live active, healthier and independent lives and where people live in safer and stronger communities.
 The 6 long term outcomes are set out below.
 In Argyll and Bute: The economy is diverse and thriving.
 We have infrastructure that supports sustainable growth.
 Education, skills and training maximises opportunities for all.
 Children and young people have the best possible start.
 People live active, healthier and independent lives.
-People live in safer and stronger communities. partnership with the Scottish Government and the private sector has improved Argyll & Bute's road, rail, ferry, air and wider
+People live in safer and stronger communities.
+What success will be like in 10 years Long term strategic infrastructure planning undertaken in partnership with the Scottish Government and the private sector has improved Argyll & Bute's road, rail, ferry, air and wider transportation infrastructure to support the growth of our economy and the sustainability of our communities.
+Progress in 3 years Programme of A83 improvements completed by Transport Scotland.
+A82 improvements at Pulpit Rock & Crianlarich completed and further improvements between Tarbet and Crianlarich identified within a funded programme.
+Council progresses its policy objective of ongoing improvement to road condition through its commitment to its Roads Asset Management & Maintenance Strategy.
+Establishment of a high quality and reliable town centre to town centre vehicular ferry service between Dunoon & Gourock and upgrade of supporting shore side and public transportation infrastructure and services.
+Timetable for the Campbeltown - Ardrossan ferry service finalised.
+Future of the Council's ferry services determined.
+Future of the Kerrera ferry service determined.
+Improved rail connectivity from Oban, Bute & Cowal and Helensburgh and Lomond to Glasgow and Edinburgh with the six Glasgow-Oban services and continued sleeper connectivity.
+Introduction of new Park and Ride opportunities in Helensburgh and Dunoon; particularly those providing commuter links to Glasgow.